Medical questions & health advice by board certified doctors

-"Can abdominal wall surgery lessen my cramps?
+"Can abdominal wall surgery lessen my cramps?"

 I am a 22-year-old graduate student with very bad abdominal cramps.
 Can this surgery help?

 Otherwise, it would be very unlikely to be indicated.
 I strongly suggest that you work with your primary care doctor to figure out what the cause of your abdominal cramps is.
 After speaking with your primary care doctor they may decide that you need a referral to a gastroenterologist for further help, or they may feel that the problem is simple enough to be managed by them.
 There are many potential causes for abdominal cramps.
 These include common things like lactose intolerance, which causes pain after eating dairy products.
 Heartburn and inflammation of the stomach lining (gastritis) are also very common.
 If you have had recent travel, an intestinal infection may be a possibility.
 Irritable bowel syndrome is also very common, and is made worse by stress.
 Less common then these problems, but still worth considering, are inflammatory bowel disease and celiac disease.
 Your doctor will be able to rule these problems out.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.